elifefirat/elifefirat.github.io/sections/2-experience.md

 ### Service to the Professional Community
 Reviewer for the IEEE Transactions on Visualization and Computer Graphics (TVCG)

-Reviewer for IEEE VIS 2023 EduVis Workshop
+Reviewer for IEEE VIS 2023 EduVis Workshop (as a committee member)

 Reviewer for VIS 2023 Full Papers